D-Lawson/ms2-training-company/README.md

 Website user objectives:

 * Document and submit HR data relating to shift (hours on job and miles travelled)
-* Document and submit details of work activities, details of learners seen and the nature of activties delivered
+* Document and submit details of work activities, details of learners seen and the nature of activities delivered
 * Document and submit details of health and safety requirements
 * Document and submit any additional details relevant to the job undertaken